 A ROPS is a Roll Over Protective Structure.
-It is intended to provide protection to the operator in the event a machine turns over in the course of operation.
-It is not designed or made to provide protection for a machine that is driven off an embankment, retaining wall or similar structure or terrain feature.
+The ROPS reduces the risk of serious or fatal injury in the unlikely event of a tip over, although the system cannot protect the operator from all possible injuries.
+It is not designed, made, or intended to provide protection for a machine that is driven off an embankment, retaining wall or similar situation.
 A ROPS does not replace the need to exercise care when operating on slopes.